department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/secondary-claim.md

 <div class="row" markdown="0">
 <div class="small-12 columns usa-content" markdown="1">

-Sometimes, a disability related to your military service (called service connected) can cause—or worsen—another disability.
+Sometimes, a disability related to your military service (called service connected) can cause another disability—or make worse a disability that you already have.
 Even if this other disability isn't service connected, you can file a secondary claim for added disability benefits.
 [File a claim now](/disability-benefits/apply-for-benefits/).

 ### What are some examples of secondary claims?